syncfusion-content/javascript-docs/js/PdfViewer/Getting-Started.md

             return helper.GetDocumentData(jsonResult);
         }

-		//Post action for unloading and disposing the PDF document resources in server side. public void Unload()
+		//Post action for unloading and disposing the PDF document resources in the server side from the ejPdfviewer widget. public void Unload()
 		{
 			PdfViewerHelper helper = new PdfViewerHelper();